ome/omero-documentation/gettingstarted/virtualappliance/increasing-hd-size.rst

 Select try Ubuntu and you should be presented with a graphical desktop.

-Start the gparted tool using the menu option under System -> Administration -> GParted Partition Editor
+Start the gparted tool using the menu option under :menuselection:`System --> Administration --> GParted Partition Editor`.

 The GParted GUI will display: